chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-policies-cli.md

 chainctl policies edit
 ```

 As with `policies view`, when you run `policies edit` without any arguments it will open an interactive menu from which you can select the policy that you want to edit.
-You can also append the name or the identification number Chainguard Enforce uses to refer to the policy to avoid having to select the policy, as in this example.
+You can also append the name or the identification number Chainguard Enforce uses to refer to the policy to avoid having to select the policy, as in this example that is passing the `enforce-policy` policy name.

 ```sh
 chainctl policies edit enforce-policy